ziprawan/personal_website/README.md

 - Run `yarn dev` (default web port: 3000)

 ## Environment
-You can see required environments from `.env.sample` Rename or copy it to `.env` or `.env.local`
+You can see required environments from `sample.env` Rename or copy it to `.env` or `.env.local`

 - `CONTENTFUL_ACCESS_TOKEN` - Access token of contentful CDA